 This page is dedicated to the memory of the Jews of the Krosno Area....in August 1942 almost the entire Jewish population were killed or sent to Belzac.
 On this page you will find many lists -- 2900 Jewish people who lived in Krosno in the 1940s, and another of those who lived in Korczyna......most of whom perished in this catastrophe; still other lists are of those who survived.

 I hope you will find all this interesting and helpful.
-Please contact either of us if you have photographs or information to add, or any questions by clicking on our names.
+Please contact me if you have photographs or information to add, or any questions by clicking on my name.
 As with any genealogical research, this is an evolving project.
+Jeff Alexander, South Carolina

 Please note: This site exists because of your Jewish Gen-erosity.
 Your tax deductible donation to JewishGen makes these services possible.
 We spent a great deal of time organizing this information so that your genealogical search might be more rewarding....and you can reward us -- just click on Jewish Gen-erosity.